3 Days Masai Mara Joining Cheap Safari | Camping Package in Kenya

 One by one, the crocodiles start to grab the wildebeests on the sides of the file.
 At the opposite bank, there is a welcoming committee of leopards and lions, who, so far have not had a taste of the wildebeest fiesta.
 As soon as the first wildebeests make it across and up the river bank, the lions and leopards will grab them.
 The scene is chaotic as they run in the midst of safari vehicles trying to escape the predators.

-Request for more details from Robert or book a 3 days or 1 day trip to Masai Mara on whatsapp +254 722 661 827 or email Rmuhoho@gmail.com
+Request for more details from Robert or book a masai mara 3 days safari on whatsapp +254 722 661 827 or email Rmuhoho@gmail.com